 Right away we would like to undo a confusion which French's presentation of the Ives and Stilwell experiment only accentuates, rather than dissipates.
-It is clear or beyond dispute that the Balmer line, and the entire series, is an emission characteristic of atomic hydrogen - not an emission characteristic of molecular hydrogen, H2, or the molecular hydrogen ions detected as composing the canal rays.
-Now, no atomic hydrogen or free protons appeared to enter into the composition of the Ives and Stilwell canal rays ("No H1 particles were found in this work" [1], p.
+It is clear or beyond dispute that the Balmer line, and the entire series, is an emission characteristic of atomic hydrogen - not an emission characteristic of molecular hydrogen, H_2 , or the molecular hydrogen ions detected as composing the canal rays.
+Now, no atomic hydrogen or free protons appeared to enter into the composition of the Ives and Stilwell canal rays ("No H_1 particles were found in this work" ^[1], p.
 220).
 For us, this emphasizes the fact that the Balmer line is observed only when atomic hydrogen is formed, precisely as a marker of its formation, and this process necessarily requires a proton to capture an electron.
 Thus, as we shall shortly see, the proton is invariably at the center of the physical interaction.

-Effectively, the plasma discharge does not ionize most of the hydrogen gas, and whether by inelastic collision or still other processes, protons accelerating towards the perforated cathode latch on to atomic hydrogen to form H_2^+ canal rays, and on to neutral hydrogen gas to form H3+ canal rays.
-It is upon subsequent collision with electrons that these protons are dissociated from hydrogen gas or atomic hydrogen, to re-form, in turn, atomic hydrogen.
-As we shall see, neglecting to pay close attention to the physics of the processes involved is the chief cause of the failure of Einstein's SR and Ives' own explanation to account for the 1938 Ives and Stilwell experiment [3,4].
+Effectively, the plasma discharge does not ionize most of the hydrogen gas.
+At least, in the Ives and Stilwell scenario, one must venture that, whether by inelastic collision or still other processes, protons accelerating towards the perforated cathode must latch on to atomic hydrogen to form H_2^+ canal rays, and on to neutral hydrogen gas to form H_3^+ canal rays.
+Thus, only upon subsequent collision with electrons, will these protons dissociate from hydrogen gas or atomic hydrogen, to re-form, in turn, atomic hydrogen.

+As we shall see in the slightly different aetherometric scenario, neglecting to pay close attention to the physics of the processes involved is suggested to be the chief cause of the failure of Einstein's SR and Ives' own explanation to account for the 1938 Ives and Stilwell experiment ^[3-4].